yellow-sky/tarantool/doc/rfc/quorum-based-synchro.md

 replication the same way as it is done now.
 The replica also has to report its disconnection to the orchestrator.
-Further actions require human intervention, since failure means either technical problem (such as not enough space for WAL) that has to be resovled or an inconsistent state that requires rejoin.
+Further actions require human intervention, since failure means either technical problem (such as not enough space for WAL) that has to be resolved or an inconsistent state that requires rejoin.

 As soon as leader appears in a situation it has not enough replicas